 We aren’t rude, so we will always be polite to you when we meet.
 But we will create boundaries, for our own good.
 So you aren’t invited to our homes and we will also not be present at your events.

-Negativity and unkindness is poison for highly sensitive introverts, so avoid such people.
+Negativity and unkindness are poison for highly sensitive introverts, so avoid such people.